 The SENCO is a member of the Senior Leadership Team

-The SEND policy should be read in consultation with the Accessibility Plan, Annual SEND Report and the Parents/Carers’ SEND Information Guide.
+The SEND policy should be read in consultation with the Accessibility Plan, Annual SEN Report and the Parents/Carers’ SEN Information Guide.
 Together they include details of:

 (Children and Families Act 2014, Part 3)

-St Charles’ RC Primary School Special Educational Needs and Disabilities Policy has been reviewed in the light of the draft Special Educational Needs (SEND) Code of Practice for 0 – 25 years.
+St Charles’ RC Primary School Special Educational Needs Policy has been reviewed in the light of the draft Special Educational Needs (SEN) Code of Practice for 0 – 25 years.
 The policy is reviewed annually by the SENCO Mrs Bickle, with support from the Head teacher Mrs Nealings and link Governor Margaret Barber taking into account parental and pupil views.